matryoshkev/mix-experiment-tools/README.md

-# Digital tools to analyze microbial interactions in mix experiments
+# Digital tools to analyze microbial mix experiments

 A common experimental design for measuring microbial interactions is to mix together two different microbes (different genotypes, for example) and measure how their behavior and reproductive success depends on mix frequency.
 How do they perform together compared to performing separately?

 Here we offer a set of digital tools to help analyze mix experiments using the R environment for statistical computing.
 Aimed at researchers and students with basic R experience, we hope these will be useful as:
-- starting materials for new lab member
 - a quick diagnostic tool to visualize data in preliminary analyses
 - example code to modify and reuse
+- starting materials for new lab member

 ## R code